maread99/pyroids/README.md

 ## Play me!

-Once installed, pyroids can be launched directly from the command line or by via the launch() function.
+Once installed, pyroids can be launched directly from the command line or via the launch() function.

 #### From the command line:

     $ python -m pyroids.play

-To launch with settings as defined by a configuration file (see Game Customisation section), for example 'expert.py':
+To launch with settings as defined by a configuration file (see [Game Customisation](https://github.com/maread99/pyroids#game-customisation) section), for example 'expert.py':

     $ python -m pyroids.play expert

-If pyroids was installed via pip then the application \*may also launch with default settings with:
+If pyroids was installed via pip then the application \*might also launch with default settings with a simple:

 	$ pyroids

-\* requires that the Scripts directory, of the python environment to which pyroids was installed, is included to the PATH environmental variable.
+\* requires that the *Scripts* directory, of the python environment to which pyroids was installed, is included to the PATH environmental variable.

 #### Using launch function:

     >>> import pyroids
     >>> pyroids.launch()

-To launch with settings as defined by a configuration file (see Game Customisation section), for example 'novice.py':
+To launch with settings as defined by a configuration file (see [Game Customisation](https://github.com/maread99/pyroids#game-customisation) section), for example 'novice.py':

     >>> pyroids.launch('novice')